 Will I live up to what’s expected of me or am I going to let down everyone I love, yet again?

 Even when nobody around us expects much from us, there’s always a part of us that still longs to be like our former selves – to have the strength and energy that we once had.
 The truth is, despite everything we’ve been through, we want to be more for those that we love.
 Our lives were forever altered and reconciling that with a lifetime of dreams isn’t easy.
 We’re not feeling sorry for ourselves, we’re mourning and trying to adapt to the reality of all that we face.
 It hasn’t been easy on our families either, they’re in mourning too.
-Chiari/comorbids have stollen hopes and dreams from all of us, but we don’t have to let it conquer us.
+Chiari/comorbids have stolen hopes and dreams from all of us, but we don’t have to let it dominate us.
 We can figure it all out together and be a stronger family for it!